Their Own Systems Went Down. Then They Admitted Everything

 The Cabinet Secretary's verdict

 In February 2026, following the accountability meeting, the Cabinet Secretary for Health and Social Care wrote to DHCW.
-The letter has been published.
-Its conclusion deserves to be quoted in full:
+The letter has been published:

 "The organisation remains some distance from being able to consistently quantify return on investment, articulate realised benefits across Wales or demonstrate the scale of digital investment is matched by measurable improvements for citizens and clinicians."